leblancjs/ecovo-user-service/README.md

 The user service implements the user REST API.
 It makes it possible to access a user's details, such as it's profile, as well as create and update a user.

 ## To-Do
-* Add configuration to deploy to Heroku
+* Document how to deploy to Heroku
+* Find out why we get 404s when deployed on Heroku
 * Put this bad boy in a Docker container

 ## Build and Test